austinthebarr/AgeCalculator/README.md

 4. Program will return the age of user in Mercury years.
 5. Program will return the age of user in Venus years.
 6. Program will return the age of user in Mars years.
-7. Program will return the age of user in Jupiter years.ß
+7. Program will return the age of user in Jupiter years.
+8. Program will have a life expectancy set at 78.
+9. Program will calculate if you have surpassed 78 and display the years you have surpassed at each planet.
 ### Technologies Used

 * Node.JS
-* HTML
-* CSS
-* BOOTSTRAP
 * JAVASCRIPT

 ### Support and Contact Details